 • experience wheezing (making a whistling sound when you breathe) or tightness in your throat

-If you’re concerned about your shortness of breath and don’t already have a primary care professional, you can view doctors in your area through the Healthline FindCare tool.
+If you’re concerned about your shortness of breath and don’t have a primary care professional, the Healthline FindCare tool allows you to view doctors in your area.

-You should also see your doctor if your shortness of breath is accompanied by:
+You should also see your doctor if shortness of breath is accompanied by:

 • swollen feet and ankles